 In Ireland there is a real hidden gem for catching those long distant ocean swells.
 This big crescent shaped bay is a mal riders dream on those late sunset surfs before hitting the pub for a cold Guinness.
 Ireland is my favourite place to surf, lovely locals, a dramatic coastlines and “refreshingly warm” waves.
 Check out this great surf & English language school in Ireland for some summer inspo.

 Best waves for Longboarding in the rest of Europe

 Home to many past World Longboard events, the Grande Plage in Biarritz is the home of European longboarding.
 Perfect mal waves cruise in, peeling along a number of sand banks up and down the beach.
 A cool place to take the van down and hang out.
 Don’t expect to surf alone during the Summer.

 At the end of an overnight ferry from the UK, you can find yourself in the warm waters of Spain and better still head 15 minutes East and you will stumble across Somo Beach, also called Loredo.
 This awesome little surf spot has three miles of sandbanks ideal for longboarding.
-It is also find one of our most popular surf camps.
+It is also home to one of our most popular surf camps.

-may be a handful to pronounce but the long right hand waves are too enticing to just sit and watch.
+The name may be a handful to pronounce but the long right hand waves are too enticing to just sit and watch.
 This classic set up in Ericeira, is likened to Bells Beach in Australia.
 Pack your bags.

 7. Lagido, Peniche.